ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 ### Examples
 {: #ibmcloud_resource_tag_detach_examples}

-* To detach the user tag `MyTag` from a Kubernetes cluster named `MyCluster`, first look for the CRN of the cluster you would like to detach the tag from:
+* To detach `my-tag` user tag from a Kubernetes cluster named `MyCluster`, first identify the CRN of the cluster:
     ```bash
     ibmcloud resource search 'type:k8\-cluster AND name:MyCluster'
     ```